-The manager in today's fast-moving, ever-changing organization has a difficult role.
-While management skills are inherent in every leadership position, the label of manager most often references those individuals responsible for teams and operational activities responsible for the bulk of the work of the organization.
-Managers exist on the front-lines, in customer-facing roles, and across the organization in various middle and senior level roles.
+Being a manager is a difficult role to have, more so in today's fast-moving, ever-changing organization.
+While management skills are inherent in every leadership position, the “manager” label most often references those individuals responsible for teams and operational activities tasked with the bulk of an organization's work.

-- Providing daily guidance for groups or teams of individuals to achieve specific functions or tasks in support of an organization's operating and strategic plans.
+- Providing daily guidance for groups/teams of individuals to achieve specific functions or tasks in support of an organization's operating and strategic plans.

-- Ensuring an organization's policies, processes and standards for performance and behaviors are adhered to in the pursuit of daily work.
+- Ensuring an organization's employees adhere to policies, processes, and standards of performance and behavior in the pursuit of daily work.

 - Supporting the development of team members and teams through coaching, feedback, and goal-setting.